-According to EICV3, 76.8% of Burera district households use an improved drinking water source.
-Improved drinking water source include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
-Figure 4.1 shows that 44% of households in Burera use a protected spring and 31.6% use a public standpipe.
-However, 23.2% of household still use unimproved drinking water sources.
+The percentage of households using an improved water source in Nyabihu district is above the national and Western Province averages, respectively 74.2% and 75.1%.
+Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).